Addressing the Opioid Crisis

 Connecting Caregivers to K–12 Classrooms

 Through our Worldwide Classroom® program, we bring health information and insider looks at careers in medicine direct to K–12 classrooms.
-In October 2019, more than 800 middle and high school students from 36 schools across five states participated in a Cleveland Clinic Worldwide Classroom connected learning session with Charles Modlin, MD.
-The students were taken through a kidney transplant surgery, where Dr. Modlin explained the health issues that can lead to kidney disease and the need for kidney replacement surgery.
-He also discussed his career as a surgeon and the team of healthcare professionals that supports him in the operating room.
+In October 2019, more than 800 middle and high school students from 36 schools across five states participated in Cleveland Clinic Worldwide Classroom connected learning sessions.

 Worldwide Classroom engages middle and high school students in explorations of health issues and health science and exposes them to career opportunities in medicine.
 Each experience includes interactive exchanges with healthcare professionals that are designed to influence and encourage students to make healthy life choices and to explore health science and medicine career paths.